List of Emmerdale characters introduced in 2015: Emma Barton

-In October 2016, James falls down the stairs of his and Emma's new home during an argument with Ross however whilst in the hospital Emma overhears a conversation between Ross and James about when he spent a night with Moira.
+James falls down the stairs of his and Emma's new home during an argument with Ross, however while in the hospital Emma overhears a conversation between Ross and James about when he spent a night with Moira.
 Feeling betrayed Emma drugs James and holds him hostage in the bedroom for a week before confronting him, however she unties his hand after making him write and he hits her over the head with a glass bottle, Emma wakes up unconsciously and knocks James to the ground, in a struggle James manages to push Emma and she hits her head falling unconscious again, subsequently James believing he has killed Emma puts her in the car before stumbling away by himself.
 James is later in the woods by himself and Emma comes and confronts him leading them onto a bridge, after arguing and fighting.
-Emma accidentally pushes James from the bridge onto the motorway causing a large car pile up involving Ashley Thomas (John Middleton), Rhona Goskirk (Zoe Henry), Paddy Kirk (Dominic Brunt) and Pierce Harris (Jonathan Wrather) with some cars overturning.
+Emma accidentally pushes James from the bridge onto the motorway causing a large car pile up involving Ashley Thomas (John Middleton), Rhona Goskirk (Zoë Henry), Paddy Kirk (Dominic Brunt) and Pierce Harris (Jonathan Wrather) with some cars overturning.
 Emma tries to warn Aaron Dingle (Danny Miller) and Robert Sugden (Ryan Hawley) but Aaron and Robert drive into a nearby lake with Robert's former stepson Lachlan White (Thomas Atkinson) in the boot in an attempt to avoid the pile up.
 While this was happening, Emma watched in disbelief, still standing on the bridge.
 Distraught, Emma flees and begins to pack her things.
 She answers Finn's phone call and makes herself sounds calm and concerned before finding out that James is still alive and in hospital.
 Emma later goes to the hospital and tries to kill James by squeezing his breathing tube but backs away, James however later dies.